 Although caregiving is a uniquely rewarding experience, it is also a mentally and physically demanding job.
 Without proper support, it can take a toll on your health and your psyche.
-Burnout is a family caregiver’s worst enemy, but mental health resources like counseling can help you provide high-quality care and achieve emotional stability.
+Burnout is a family caregiver’s worst enemy, but utilizing mental health resources can help you achieve emotional stability while providing quality care.

 The Dangers of Caregiver Burnout